Get 80% off your plan for your first 3 months*

 Your supplier relationships deserve regular attention to ensure you're getting the best deals.
 Regularly check that you're getting value from your suppliers:

-- Negotiate with existing suppliers: loyalty can be leverage for better terms, and studies show that effective negotiation can help companies save an average of 9.2% on their total contract value
+• Negotiate with existing suppliers: loyalty often gives you room to negotiate better terms, and studies show that effective negotiation can help companies save an average of 9.2% on their total contract value

 Monitor third-party service costs